In Depth (which means it gets a little long and very twisted around the original premise)

 Why?

-Let's restate that.
-Everything: science, mythology, religion, legends, medicine... did we miss anything?... folklore, music, sports...
+Let's clarify that.
+Everything meaning: science, mythology, religion, legends, medicine... did we miss anything?... folklore, music, sports...
 OK, that'll do.
 It is all on the table.
 Ready?
 Set. ....

 she feeds him dinner or anything she can,